 During all the questioning no one raised the one question I was most curious about: where do drug dealers get tiny one-inch-square Ziploc bags and does Ziploc do niche advertising for them?

-Closing arguments were presented on day five of the hostage crises.
-On our first poll nine of us thought the defendant was guilty.
+Closing arguments were presented on day five of the hostage crisis.
+On our first poll, nine of us thought the defendant was guilty.

 “They should let him go,” she said.

-On day ten of the hostage crises we wrote the judge, “We’re deadlocked.”
+On day ten of the hostage crisis we wrote the judge, “We’re deadlocked.”
 He told us it was too soon to give up.

-On day eleven of the hostage crises we wrote the judge, “We’re hung.”
+On day eleven of the hostage crisis we wrote the judge, “We’re hung.”
 The judge replied: “Hang in there.”

-On day eleven of the hostage crises I started banging my head against the wall.
+On day eleven of the hostage crisis I started banging my head against the wall.

-On day twelve of the hostage crises a woman who was supposed to be enjoying her vacation in Bermuda wrote the judge: “It’s hopeless.”
+On day twelve of the hostage crisis a woman who was supposed to be enjoying her vacation in Bermuda wrote the judge: “It’s hopeless.”